Review our Manuscript Preparation Guidelines

 If there is a subtitle, a colon (:) should follow the main title, and the subtitle should be on the following line.
 This should be followed on another line by the authors' or authors' names.

-Author's Details: Name and Affiliation, including email address and ORCID.
+Author's DetailsAdd the author details in a separate file.
+Name and Affiliation, including email address and ORCID.
 The mailing address and email address of all authors, with separate footnotes for each author.

 Abstract